Joshua Edward Cooper

-After the Act of Union in 1800, he sat in the House of Commons of the United Kingdom until 1806 as MP for Sligo County.
+After the Act of Union in 1800, he sat in the House of Commons of the United Kingdom until 1806 as MP for County Sligo.

 He appears to have participated little in the proceedings of the Westminster Parliament, and stood down at the general election 1806, by which time he was deranged.
 His younger brother Edward Synge Cooper took over the running of the family estates, and was returned in his place as MP for County Sligo.

 Cooper was Governor of County Sligo in 1802.
 He was also an officer in the Sligo militia, as a major in 1793, lieutenant-colonel in 1795, and colonel from 1804 to 1807.

 Cooper died in 1837.
 He and Elizabeth had no children, and Markree was inherited by his nephew Edward Joshua Cooper, son of Edward Synge Cooper.